 The American Community Survey Summary File (ACSSF) is a unique data product that includes all the estimates and margins of error from the Detailed Tables and geographies that are published for the ACS.
-Other ACS data products, such as Subject Tables and Data Profiles, are created from the Detailed Tables and are therefore not available in the ACS Summary File.
+Other ACS data products, such as Subject Tables and Data Profiles, are created from the Detailed Tables and, therefore, are not available in the ACS Summary File.

 Since the Detailed Tables contain a large number of cells, the tables are stored in a series of files with only the data from the tables, without such information as the title of the tables, the description of the rows, and the names of the geographic areas.
-That information (or metadata) is in other files, including the Sequence Number and Table Number Lookup file and templates, that the user must merge with the data files to reproduce the tables.
-Learn more about the Sequence Number and Table Number Lookup file in Chapter 2.3. and the templates in Chapter 2.2.
+That information (or metadata) is in other files and templates that the user must merge with the data files to reproduce the tables.
+Learn more about metadata and templates in Chapter 2.3 and Chapter 2.2.